yangyan22/CyclicAligner/README.md

 ```
 @inproceedings{CyclicAligner,
   title={CyclicAligner: Knowledge-Enhanced Cyclical Alignment for Chest X-ray Report Generation},
-  author={Fu, Zhenqi and Yang, Yan and Tu, Xiaotong and Huang, Yue and Ding, Xinghao and Ma, Kai-Kuang},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  pages={22252--22261},
-  year={2023}
+  author={Jiamei Sun and Pengbo Wang and Ke Zhang and Xiangyu Tan and Zhenqi Fu and Yan Yang},
+  booktitle  = {{IEEE} International Conference on Bioinformatics and Biomedicine, 2025},
+  year={2025}
 }
 ```